Features

 - The supported firmware version of XDCAM Station is v2.01 or higher.

-- It is possible to use the legacy Link dialog, which is hidden by default.
+It is possible to use the legacy Link dialog, which is hidden by default.
 To make the Link dialog available open Tools->Console.
-In the Console command line type and hit Enter.
-You will be prompted with a message dialog that informs you that the Link Menu pick will be visible now.
+In the Console command line type “ToggleHideLinkMenus” and hit Enter.
+You will be prompted with a message dialog which informs that the Link Menu pick will be visible now.
 This setting stays persistent on your system until you hide the Link Menu by entering the same command again.

 - Realtime playback is not supported when accessing XAVC HD files on the XDCAM Station directly.